hydroffice/hyo_bag/README.md

 ### About this hydro-package

+This package provides:

-This package provides functionalities to deal with BAG data files
+* the `bag` package which provides functionalities to deal with BAG data files

-The package uses HDF Compass (a viewer program for HDF5 and related formats) and the BAG-specific plugin to create a BAG Explorer application.
+* the `bag_explorer` package that uses *HDF Compass* (a viewer program for HDF5 and related formats) and the BAG-specific plugin to build the resulting *BAG Explorer* application.

 HDF Compass is written in Python, but ships as a native application on Windows, OS X, and Linux, by using PyInstaller and Py2App to package the app.
 For more info about HDF Compass, visit the [GitHub](http://github.com/HDFGroup/hdf-compass) repository and the [project](https://www.hdfgroup.org/projects/compass/) web page.